On time.

 latitudinarian

-.
+principles.
 Can you pronounce them?
 I have a hard time, as does Daniel.

 They make sense to me because I just look at the original words, multitude=lots,